studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

    The Wernicke area also has tasks in recognizing heard words.
    Another center (optical speech center) is active during reading.

-   For the basic functions “lexicon”, “semantics” and “grammar” the language centers of the dominant brain hemisphere (mostly left) are responsible.
+   The language centers of the dominant brain hemisphere (mostly on the left) are responsible for the basic functions "lexicon", "semantics" and "grammar".
    However, this should not hide the fact that the non-dominant brain hemisphere also has an important task to fulfill in understanding and producing language.
    If the bar (corpus callosum), the connection between the two brain hemispheres, fails (injuries, tumors), persons lose the ability to distinguish emotional components in language (angry, ironic, humorous, etc.) or to understand figurative language (metaphors) other than in a purely literal sense [@eberhard:1994].